Celebrating God's Faithfulness for 67 Years !

 We fellowship in our annual Church Picnics, Senior Day Celebrations, Valentine’s Day

-Celebrations, Movie Outings, Skating Outings, Bowling Outings, and we
+Celebrations, Movie Outings, Skating Outings, Bowling Outings, Nature Walks and we

 continuously recognize the accomplishments of our members in their school